 Main points of ESC Opinion Commission position Hopes that CEN will meet its deadlines for drawing up the rules.
 The Commission shares this view and will take appropriate measures.
-5. Proposal for a Directive amendi electrically operated lifts (April) COM(89) 638 - SYN 234 - DG III - Main points of ESC Opinion Commission position The Committee points out that it has been calling for total harmonization for several years.
+5. Proposal for a Directive amendi electrically operated lifts (April) COM(89) 638 - SYN 234 - DG III - ng Directive 84/529/EEC relating to - Mr Bangemann Main points of ESC Opinion Commission position The Committee points out that it has been calling for total harmonization for several years.
 The Commission is planning a legislat- ive initiative in the form of a full-scale directive based on a 'new approach'.
 This proposal served to resolve an urgent problem which could not await the result of the above initiative.
-6. Proposal for a Directive concern potentially explosive atmospheres (A COM(89) 13 final - SYN 243 - DG Main points of ESC Opinion Commission position The Committee issued a favourable Opinion on the proposal.
+6. Proposal for a Directive concern potentially explosive atmospheres (A COM(89) 13 final - SYN 243 - DG · ,

+Main points of ESC Opinion Commission position The Committee issued a favourable Opinion on the proposal.
 The Commission has taken account of the favourable Opinion.
-7. Proposal for a Regulation on co oncerted practices in the insurance